 Born in Switzerland in 1807, Louis Agassiz came to the United States in 1846; not realizing then that it would become his permanent home.
 He would go on to become a professor of geology and zoology at Harvard, lecture all across the East Coast, and assemble a collection that would become the Harvard Museum of Comparative Zoology seen on the right.
 Tireless in his scientific pursuits and publishing more than four hundred scientific papers and books during his life, he was the unquestioned leader of the natural history movement in America.

 Despite Agassiz’s enormous popularity and fame, he was also controversial.
 For one, he did not agree with Darwin and his ideas about evolution.
 While Darwin saw a continuum between extinct species and the ones still living, Agassiz believed that during times of extinction, God would intervene and create new species.
 Today we would say that Agassiz was a scientist but also a creationist.
 His views on racial differences were also discriminatory and quite negative.
 Due to this, his name has been removed from a number of sites formerly dedicated to him.
-In 2020, The Trustees announced that the Manchester site named for him and the 2 erratics there would be receiving new names as yet to be determined.
+In 2020, The Trustees announced that the Manchester site named for him and the 2 erratics there would be receiving new names – The Monoliths.

 Today he was probably best known for his ideas about glaciers.
 Agassiz didn’t originate the theory that there had been an ice age and that enormous ice sheets covered areas where they don’t exist today, but he did popularize the concept.
 He helped establish the field of glaciology and used “erratics” to support his hypotheses about the last global ice age.
 “Erratic’s” were boulders of a different size and type from the native ones in the landscape.
 To get there, these “erratics” had been moved by a great force.
 He figured out the force were glaciers, ice sheets that shifted and moved, exerted a force so strong that they dislodged and carried forward everything in their path.
 Agassiz referred to these dislodged boulders, these “erratics” as “the wandering Bohemians among rocks.”